csprh/HABNetDatacubeExtraction/README.md

 ```

 ### Configuration
-The configuration of the datacube extraction is contained within an xml file (‘configHAB.xml’).
+The configuration of the datacube extraction is contained within an xml file (configHAB.xml).
 A typical version of this file is

 ```
 <?xml version="1.0" encoding="utf-8"?>